openhab/openhab-core/CONTRIBUTING.md

 Warning: Note that this is most likely not the project you are looking for.

-openHAB mainly consist out of the core components, extensions that are openHAB1-compatible from https://github.com/openhab/openhab1-addons and extensions that are openHAB2-compatible from https://github.com/openhab/openhab2-addons.
+openHAB mainly consist out of the core components and extensions that are from https://github.com/openhab/openhab-addons.
 All is then packaged into a distribution in https://github.com/openhab/openhab-distro.

 ## Contribution guidelines